- Creating and Making Use of a New Result Template

 Scenario 2: Same Search Box in and out of the Search Results Page

-You might want to include a search box in the header of all of your pages which can also be used as the search box of a Search Interface.
+You might want to include a search box in the header of all of your pages, including your search results page.
+You would then use the Coveo Global Searchbox.

-To connect the global search box to the search interface in the results page, the search interface needs to understand that the search box is an external component.
+To connect the global search box to the search interface in the search results page, the search interface needs to understand that the search box is an external component.
+Hence, the Coveo Global Searchbox needs to be inserted into an External Components Section.
 An external component is linked to the search interface without being inserted within one of its placeholders.

 Inserting the Global Search Box inside of an External Component Section